March 26, 2026 (3mo ago)

 Written by Temps Team

-This review covers Coolify's current version, real pricing (self-hosted and Cloud), what features you actually get, and where the gaps are.
-All data verified against Coolify's GitHub repository and pricing page as of March 26, 2026.
+This review covers Coolify's current version, real pricing, what features you get, the gaps, and a full Coolify vs Temps comparison.
+All data verified against Coolify's GitHub and pricing page.

 TL;DR: Coolify v4 is free to self-host with 52,200+ GitHub stars and 280+ one-click templates.
 Cloud starts at $5/mo for 2 servers.
-It handles deployments and databases well, but lacks built-in analytics, error tracking, session replay, and uptime monitoring.
-A realistic production stack with those tools runs ~$169/mo.
+It handles deployments and databases well, but has no built-in analytics, error tracking, session replay, or uptime monitoring.
+Adding those costs ~$254/mo.
+Temps includes all of them in a single binary at ~$6/mo on Hetzner.

 Coolify is a self-hosted deployment platform that lets you run applications on your own servers with a web-based dashboard, eliminating the need for managed cloud services like Heroku or Railway.
 It has built a substantial open-source community since its initial release, with 575+ contributors and 20,375+ members on Discord.